-Next, seasonal anomalies were computed by removing the climatological mean seasonal cycle from the observed time series, both integrated over the entire SMB and at each grid node.
-From those seasonal anomalies, interannual anomalies were created by filtering the seasonal anomalies with a 100-d running mean filter.
+Next, we computed seasonal anomalies by removing the climatological mean seasonal cycle from the observed time series both integrated over the entire SMB and at each grid node.
+From those seasonal anomalies, we created interannual anomalies by filtering the seasonal anomalies with a 100-day running mean filter.
 The seasonal anomalies were analyzed further using the method of empirical orthogonal functions (EOF).
 The EOF method decomposes the spatio-temporal variability into a set of orthogonal functions (spatial maps) and the corresponding principal components (time series).
 Each of these orthogonal functions is ranked by their temporal variance.
-Ideally, the leading order orthogonal functions explain a substantial fraction of the total variance, so that the sum is a close reconstruction of the initial signal.
+Ideally, the leading order orthogonal functions explain a substantial fraction of the total variance, so that the sum of them is a close reconstruction of the initial signal.
 The methodology is described in Priesendorfer (1988).

 Air temperature (hereafter T{air}) was measured at the meteorological station of the Los Angeles International Airport (LAX).
-This station is located 3 miles (5 km) to the east of the SMB shore (Figure 1).
-Marine air covers the coastal plain most of the year, and thus the air temperature at LAX does not differ greatly from the air temperature over SMB.
-The LAX T{air} data was compared with the air temperatures obtained in the central part of SMB by the UCLA Institute of the Environment Bay Observatory Mooring in June 2001-April 2003 (Gruber et al. in preparation); both time series were highly correlated (r=0.9185; p<0.001); the difference averaged 0.76° C. The mean seasonal cycle was estimated by approximating the observations using Equation 1, and seasonal anomalies were obtained by subtracting this mean seasonal cycle.
+This station is located 3 miles (5 km) to the east of the SMB shore (Fig. 1).
+Marine air covers the coastal plain most of the year, and thus air temperature at LAX does not differ greatly from the air temperature over SMB.
+To check it we compared the LAX T{air} data with the air temperatures obtained in the central part of SMB by the UCLA Institute of the Environment Bay Observatory Mooring in June 2001-April 2003 (Gruber et al., in preparation); both time series were highly correlated (r = 0.9185; p < 0.001); the difference was on the average 0.76°C. As done for the other parameters, the mean seasonal cycle was estimated by approximating the observations using Eq.
+(1), and seasonal anomalies were obtained by subtracting this mean seasonal cycle.